-Central Alnmouth Village Tea Rooms (58 Northumberland St) is perfect after a morning on the beach.
-You can enjoy home-cooked dishes ranging from ham pie (£5) to fresh crab sandwiches (£6) and a whopping afternoon tea of cake, scones and sandwiches feeds two children (£9).
-The nearby Red Lion is excellent, serving pork burgers for children (£12), seabass with mushy peas (£15) and Northumberland sirloin steak with mushrooms (£19).
+Central Alnmouth Village Tea Rooms (58 Northumberland St) is the perfect spot after a morning on the beach.
+You can enjoy home-cooked dishes, ranging from ham pie (£5) to fresh crab sandwiches (£6), or try the whopping afternoon tea of cake, scones and sandwiches, which feeds two children (£9).
+The nearby Red Lion is excellent, serving pork burgers for children (£12), seabass with mushy peas (£15.50) and Northumberland sirloin steak with mushrooms (£19).
 Curlew’s Return from the Allendale Brewery is among four local ales to enjoy while overlooking the estuary.
 On another day, head to Craster and walk the mile to ruined Dunstanburgh Castle before buying smoked haddock from L Robson & Sons, a traditional Northumberland smokery.

 Where to stay

 Malcolm Miller House, a converted townhouse, is set by a white sandy beach and an attractive play park overlooking the languid Aln estuary.
 It sleeps five people and costs from £514 per week, including special discounts at foodie hotspots across the county.

 Written by Mark Rowe

 Best for... log cabin comfort and forest fun